 Keynote Address • Thursday, February 20, 7:00–8:00 p.m.

-We live in an exciting era of transformation in science and technology with ever increasing global connectedness which has both the potential for tackling the enduring problems of humanity, but also is rife with ethical and social perils.
+We live in an exciting era of transformation in science and technology with ever-increasing global connectedness that has the potential for tackling the enduring problems of humanity, but also is rife with ethical and social perils.
 Education in science and technology, rooted in equity, inclusion, sustainability, and social inquiry is more important than ever to our societal, economic and cultural survival, let alone progress.
-Simultaneously, university systems across the globe face both challenges and opportunities as we aim to engage a more diverse community of learners, leverage new pedagogies and technologies, and cultivate a productive relationship between academic and industrial spheres.
-Professor Ortiz will discuss trends and opportunities to bridge disciplinary boundaries and professional practices, to foster deep learning, personal transformation, and civic responsibility through socially-directed scientific and technological inquiry.
+Simultaneously, university systems across the globe face both challenges and opportunities as they aim to engage a more diverse community of learners, leverage new pedagogies and technologies, and cultivate a productive relationship between academic and industrial spheres.
+Professor Ortiz will discuss trends and opportunities for bridging disciplinary boundaries and professional practices, to foster deep learning, personal transformation, and civic responsibility through socially-directed scientific and technological inquiry.
 Building on her experience as a scientist, engineer, researcher, educator, administrative leader, and social entrepreneur she will share her insights from visiting institutions across the world and facilitate discussion for envisioning and fostering change in higher education.

 Christine Ortiz, Morris Cohen Professor of Materials Science and Engineering—Massachusetts Institute of Technology, and Founder—Station1